unicode-org/icu4x/components/icu/README.md

 .expect("compiled data should include 'es-US'");
 ```

-Using compiled data data has several benefits:
-* Simple code, no need to manage [`DataProvider`]s
-* No deserialization, improves binary size and performance
-* The compiler can discard data for unused APIs.
-As ICU4X's APIs are very fine-grained, you only
-  have to carry a minimal amount of data
+Clients using compiled data benefit from simple code and optimal zero-cost data loading.
+Additionally,
+ICU4X's APIs are designed such that dead-code elimination can optimize away unused compiled data.

 By default, most of the data available in [CLDR] is included.
 Users can customize data by using
 the `icu4x-datagen` tool (with the `-⁠-format mod` flag) to, for example, select a smaller set of